Ghalum Plee Pad Nam Pla

 Before you start

-Moisture is the enemy of wok char.
-Wash the leaves, spin them dry, and pat them with paper towels.
-For the authentic grandmother trick, chill the dried leaves in the refrigerator for an hour so the cold, dry air crisps them up to survive the wok's violence.
+Moisture is the enemy of the wok char.
+If you have time, chill the dried leaves in the refrigerator for an hour to crisp them up so they survive the heat.

 Ingredients